 More advanced development boards might also include multiple communications interface circuits, including wireless interfaces; sensors already attached to some of the GPIO pins; a mass storage connector like an SD card; and video or audio circuitry, if the processor supports that.
 The more features a board offers, the more it costs.

 A development board allows you to program the controller’s firmware and software, but an activity board may not.
 Activity boards contain a pre-programmed microcontroller and some sensors and actuators along with a communications interface and a communications protocol so that you can interface the board and its sensors and actuators with software running on your personal computer.
-Boards like the MaKey MaKey (Figure 7) or the PicoBoard (Figure 8) are activity boards.
+Boards like the MaKey MaKey (Figure 7) or the PicoBoard (Figure 8, now retired) are activity boards.
 Activity boards generally can’t operate on their own without being connected to a personal computer, while development boards can.

 Do I Really Need A Development Board?

 You can buy and program microcontrollers without a development board or activity board, but you’ll need some extras to do so.
 First, you’ll need to design your own support circuitry, at least a programmer interface and a power supply.
 You’ll need a hardware programmer as well, in most cases.
 And you’ll need to buy breakout boards or learn to make very small surface-mount circuits, since fewer and fewer microcontrollers come in the large dual inline package (DIP) that can plug into a solderless breadboard anymore.
 Generally, until you are very comfortable with electronics and circuit fabrication, it’s best to start with an activity board or a development board.

 Toolchains and Development Environments